Singing with Lio at the Ancienne Belgique

 The AB/Ancienne Belgique venue has just celebrated its 35th anniversary, and released a book written by journalist Johan Ral.
 It’s a beautiful account, starting with the former variety hall and running through the decades with sensational photos and anecdotes.
 Just about every major performer from the 70s onwards has appeared there at some stage, and the book includes accounts from Wilco, Jools Holland and others.

-At the time, Lio was the girlfriend of our friend Claude Milan (who had released the Mad Virgin’s first single on the Romantik label before I was involved) and was already having a hit with “Banana Split”.
-By then, we felt punk had pretty much run its course in terms of trying to shock the audience, so we thought it would be much more fun to spice things up and catch peoples’ attention in another way.
+At the time, Belgium’s then young pop star Lio was the girlfriend of our friend Claude Milan (who had released the Mad Virgin’s first single on the Romantik label before I was involved) and was already having a hit with “Banana Split”.
+By this time, we felt punk had pretty much run its course in terms of trying to shock the audience.
+So we thought it would be much more fun to spice things up and catch peoples’ attention in another way.